 Originally published on May 8, 2020

 Do you remember when the Common Core (CCLS) rolled out?
 Though at the time in New York it felt like it happened overnight, compared to COVID, it slowly drifted in on the wings of a butterfly.
-Nevertheless, it was during the time of CCLS that everyone in education used the phrase, “we’re building the plane as we’re flying it” (if you’re never watched this video, it will make you smile).
+Nevertheless, it was during the time of CCLS that everyone in education used the phrase, “we’re building the plane as we’re flying it” (if you’re never watched the commercial about building a plane while flying, check it out below...it will make you smile).

 Do you know how long it took for my school district to go from normal to closure?
 Less than a week.
 On Wednesday, March 11th, all of the 8th graders went to Buffalo State College to see a play.
 By the end of the day on Thursday, March 12th, the principals met with the department chairs to tell them about planning for 2 weeks of lessons in the event of closure.
 By Sunday, March 15th, all the administrators and people like our Head of Buildings and Grounds, our Head of Food Service, and board members gathered to discuss the closure that started on March 16th.
 We sat there while holding optional masks in our hands just to say that we had them.